-- 30.19.
-In the opinion of the Board of Directors, except as otherwise stated, the Current Assets, Loans and Advances have value on realisation in the ordinary course of business, at least equal to the amount at which they are stated in the foregoing Balance Sheet and adequate provision for all known liabilities on the Company has been made. - 30.20.
-The Balance Sheet, Statement of Profit and Loss, Cash Flow Statement, Statement of Changes in Equity, Statement of Significant Accounting Policies and the Other Explanatory Notes for the year ended March 31, 2021 forms an integral part of the financial statements of the Company. - 30.21.
-The Operations of the Company have been severely impacted due to the Covid -19 pandemic.
-The Government of India declared a nationwide lockdown w.e.f.
-March 24, 2020 which continued in the financial year under review, hence the manufacturing operations of the Company were halted during the major part of the year.
-Upon obtaining necessary permissions from the concerned authorities and after taking all safety measures as prescribed in the said permissions, though the Company have resumed operations in a phased-wise manner, several International and State governments continue to restrict distribution operations which impact the Company's operations.
-As a result, the revenues were materially impacted during this period.
-Subsequent to the year end, the Company has received notices of Force Majeure from certain suppliers and customers and similarly the Company has also issued notices of Force Majeure to customers and suppliers.
-The Company however continued to incur committed expenditure with respect to its Employees, Plant related expenditures and Other expenditures.
-This has significantly impacted the profitability.
-Covid-19 has also had a significant impact on its customers and their ability to meet their committed obligations.
-The extent and duration of COVID-19 is currently unknown and depends on future developments that are uncertain.
-Any resultant outcome and impact on business, due to this, is unpredictable. the Company has made an assessment of recoverability and carrying values of its assets comprising Property, Plant and Equipment, Intangible assets, Inventory and Financial assets and has concluded that certain adjustments are required to be made to the carrying values of such assets as at March 31, 2021, accordingly, the management has accounted for Impairment/Write-off on account of Loss of certain receivables of the company, under exceptional item and Reversal of excess interest on a/c of reconciliation of Books of accounts under other Income.
+- 30.20.
+In the opinion of the Board of Directors, except as otherwise stated, the Current Assets, Loans and Advances have value on realisation in the ordinary course of business, at least equal to the amount at which they are stated in the foregoing Balance Sheet and adequate provision for all known liabilities on the Company has been made.
+The balances of creditors, debtors, lenders, advances paid/received, and other liabilities appearing in the balance sheet are subject to balance confirmation/ reconciliation at year end.
+The Company is in the process of obtaining the respective confirmations.
+However, in some cases company has received balance confirmation/statement of accounts from the above said parties. - 30.21.
+The Balance Sheet, Statement of Profit and Loss, Cash Flow Statement, Statement of Changes in Equity, Statement of Significant Accounting Policies and the Other Explanatory Notes for the year ended March 31, 2022, forms an integral part of the financial statements of the Company.
+There are no other events observed after the reported period which have a material impact on the Company's operation - 30.22.
+The Operations of the Company were severely impacted materially due to Covid-19 pandemic and its resurgence during the period under review.
+However, the Company continued to incur committed expenditure with respect to its Employees, Plant & Other related expenditures.
+While the pandemic situation and Russia-Ukraine conflict has adversely affected the economy at large, the chemical industry has also been affected in segments.
+This has significantly impacted Company's profitability.
+The Management has considered the possible effects resulting from the pandemic situation in relation to the period under review on the carrying amounts of Trade receivables, Inventories, its assets comprising Property, Plant and Equipment, Intangible assets, Financial assets and has concluded that certain adjustments are required to be made to the carrying values of such assets as at March 31, 2022, accordingly, the management has accounted for Impairment/Write-off on account of Loss of certain receivables of the company and certain Non-current liabilities, under exceptional item.
 The same however are not affecting continuing operations.
-The impact assessment of COVID-19 is a continuing process given the uncertainties associated with its nature and duration.
+The impact assessment is a continuing process given the uncertainties associated with its nature and duration.
+In developing such assumptions and estimates relating to the uncertainties of information to the extent determined by it.
+The Impact of thes assets, the management has used internal and external sources of information to the extent determined by it.
+The Impact of the same may differ from that estimated as at the date of approval of these financial statements due to impact of pandemic and the Management will continue to closely monitor the developments.
+The same however are not affecting continuing operations.

-We have taken several actions to mitigate the effect of Covid-19 on our business.
-We have taken steps to reduce our unit costs and increase our liquidity by making our operations more efficient and nimbler, putting on hold discretionary expenses, deferring certain capital expenditures, etc. In order to sustain operations, we also had to take actions to cut employee costs through pay cuts, leave without pay and reduction in workforce.
-We are ramping up our operations in a phased manner, subject to Government directions.
-The unprecedented nature of the pandemic makes the future business environment uncertain, however, we will continue to carry out the impact assessment on our assets and closely monitor any material changes to future economic conditions.
+Several actions were taken to mitigate the effect of Covid-19 and Russia-Ukraine conflict on Company's business by reducing unit costs and increasing liquidity by making operations more efficient and nimbler, putting on hold discretionary expenses, deferring certain capital expenditures, etc. In order to sustain operations, actions to cut employee costs through pay cuts, leave without pay and reduction in workforce were also taken during the pandemic.
+The ramping up of operations is happening in a phased manner, subject to Government directions.
+The Management continues to carry out the impact assessment on Company's assets and closely monitor any material changes to future economic conditions.

-30.22.
+30.23.
 Previous Year's figures

-Previous year's figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification / disclosure and to conform to Ind AS presentation requirements.
+Previous year's figures have been re-worked / regrouped / reclassified / re-arranged wherever necessary to correspond with the current year's classification / disclosure and to conform to Ind AS presentation requirements.